Incentivized Federated Learning and Unlearning: Introduction

 Furthermore, there is a wide spectrum of literature on incentive mechanisms for various systems, including crowdsensing (e.g., \cite{xie2014modeling}), wireless networks (e.g., \cite{zhao2018dynamic}), data trading (e.g., \cite{wang2016value}), and energy sharing (e.g., \cite{wang2019incentive}).
 Some important work studied incentive mechanism design for federated learning to discourage valuable clients from leaving (e.g., \cite{zhan2020learning,ding2020optimal,zhang2021faithful,wang2022socially}).
 However, very few of them considered users' multi-dimensional private information (e.g., \cite{ding2020optimal}), and none of them incorporated the unique aspects of federated unlearning (e.g., unlearning costs) or the dynamics of users’ payoffs (e.g., pre-/post-training and before/after some users leave).
 This paper is the first to focus on incentive mechanism design for both federated learning and unlearning.

 The rest of the paper is organized as follows.
 In Section \ref{chara}, we characterize the models of federated learning and unlearning.
-We describe the system model in Section \ref{system} and calculate the optimal incentive mechanisms in Section \ref{allowed}.
-Simulation results are presented in Section \ref{simulation}, and we conclude in Section \ref{conclusion}.
+The system model is described in Section \ref{system}.
+We give the optimal incentive mechanisms in the unlearning-allowed and unlearning-forbidden scenarios in Sections \ref{allowed} and \ref{forbidden}, respectively.
+We provide simulation results in Section \ref{simulation} and conclude in Section \ref{conclusion}.